ffbeast/ffbeast.github.io/docs/en/downloads.md

 Release Date: 20 Jan 2024<br>
 Release notes:
-- All-in-one firmware for flight controls and wheel
+- All-in-one firmware for flight controls and wheel.
-- All new hardware setup app
+- All new hardware setup app.
-- All new companion app for telemetry effect generation
+- All new companion app for telemetry effect generation.
-- Updated DCS telemetry script
+- Updated DCS telemetry script.